dicroce/pri_q/README.md

 # pri_q
-A super simple disk based priority queue in C++ (implemented as max heap).
+A disk based priority queue in C++ (implemented as max heap).
 Supports atomicity via journal file.

 First, create a max heap on disk in the file "priority.dat".
 The size of each element in the max heap must be specified here.